mashmllo/hack-the-box--book/README.md

 [link to the article](https://rastating.github.io/bludit-brute-force-mitigation-bypass/)
 <br />
 ## Preperation
-### generating a password list for the script to brute force
+### Generating a password list for the script to brute force
  <br />
 	A password list is generated using cewl.
 	Cewl is a  ruby app which spiders a given url to a specified depth, optionally following external links, and returns a list of words which can then be used for password crackers